Sources & Stockists of British Wool

 I will check the links and listings periodically but it will be really helpful if you could let me know if your url or what you stock changes so I can keep the lists up to date.

-These lists should be regarded as a source of information only and not recommendations by anyone involved with Woolsack.
+These lists on the Woolsack website should be regarded as a source of information only and not recommendations by anyone involved with Woolsack.